TangibleInc/docs/docs/pages/wordpress/plugin.md

 # Plugin

-Here are some common folders and files for a WordPress plugin.
+Here are common folders and files for a WordPress plugin.

 ## Documentation